Z-A-Gurden/todo/README.md

 # todo List

 A simple todo list in the console, purely made for learning, not for serious use.
-Only compatible with Linux based systems due to the use of specific symbolic link.
+Only compatible with Linux based systems due to the use of a specific symbolic link.

 ## How to build